g00dduck/ashinnshow/src/pages/episodes/episode-5-13.md

 ---
 title: A Very Chiquita Banana Christmas Special
-subtitle: 'You''ll never look at Santa, a banana, or a savings account the same way again!'
+subtitle: Season 5 Episode 13
 date: '2020-12-23'
 thumb_image: images/bananaman.jpeg
-image: images/1.jpg
+image: images/bananaman.jpeg
 template: project
+excerpt: >-
+    'You''ll never look at Santa, a banana, or a savings account the same way again!'
 ---
-### A Very Chiquita Banana Christmas Special

-##### Season 5 Episode 13

 You'll never look at Santa, a banana, or a savings account the same way again!